vtexdocs/help-center-content/docs/tutorials/en/how-to-configure-mercado-pago-pro-as-a-payment-method.md

 ---
-title: How to configure Mercado Pago Pro as a payment method
+title: 'How to configure Mercado Pago Pro as a payment method'
 id: 520AthtalgojtTUKw0La9S
 status: PUBLISHED
 createdAt: 2020-11-17T17:45:31.552Z